Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: GP models for fuzzy RD/RK designs

 Under a fuzzy RD/RK design, the actual treatment take-up may differ from the treatment assignment. \cite{hahn2001identification} show that the fuzzy RD design is closely connected to an instrumental variable problem with a discrete instrument, and that the treatment effect of interest is a version of the local average treatment effect or complier average treatment effect.
-See also \cite{chib2016bayesian} for a Bayesian estimator that explicitly models the latent types (complier, always taker, and never-taker).

 As in the previous section, we start with the RD effect.
 The estimation under fuzzy RD design entails estimating the ratio of RD effects on the response and treatment take-up probability respectively.
 The former is given by the sharp RD estimator of the previous section, while the latter is based on the GP regression for binary responses, or GP classification.

 Under the fuzzy RD design, the probability of treatment take-up $p( D=1) $ is assumed to be a smooth function of the running variable, except for a jump at the cutoff.
 Following the convention of the machine learning literature, we set $ D=-1 $ for no treatment take-up and $ D=1$ otherwise.
 Similarly to the SRD estimator, we model $ p(D=1) $ separately for the two subsamples $ \mathcal D_0=(\mb D_0,\mb x_0) $ and $ \mathcal D_1=(\mb D_1,\mb x_1) $ defined according to whether $ x \ge c $.
 For $ j=0,1 $ we assume that where $ \psi $ is a sigmoid function such as the logistic or probit function, $ \gamma_j $ is an offset coefficient, and $ f_j $ is a latent function with a GP prior.